GSA/search-gov-agency-collaboration/va/va-notes.md

 A: Shouldn't be a problem, I'll let you know when that's done.

+* Follow up: Awesome - just to be clear we're asking for one Allow line per folder, this is 79 folders.

 Q: Is it possible to add a `<lastmod>` field to the sitemap at preview.va.gov/sitemap-dynamic.xml?

 A: Definitely possible but might be a lift as it's not something we currently track.
 I'll check.